V for Vendetta (film): Plot

 Meanwhile, Evey takes refuge with her boss, talk show host Gordon Dietrich, who shows her his collection of illegal materials such as art, an antique Quran, and homoerotic photographs.
 Inspired by V and Evey's courage, Dietrich satirizes Sutler on his program, leading to his arrest and execution.
-Evey is also captured and tortured, finding solace in a hidden note from Valerie Page, a fellow prisoner who refused to betray her beliefs before dying.
-When Evey refuses to submit, she is released and discovers she was held by V, who subjected her to the ordeal to free her from fear.
+Evey is also imprisoned and tortured, finding solace in a hidden note from Valerie Page, a prisoner who refused to betray her beliefs before dying.
+When Evey refuses to offer any information to her captors, she is released.
+She discovers she was held by V, who subjected her to the ordeal to free her from fear.
 Though initially furious, Evey realizes that he has been avenging Valerie and the other Larkhill victims, and promises to see him again on 5 November.
 V later meets with Creedy, offering to surrender himself if Creedy delivers Sutler.

-As Guy Fawkes Night approaches, V distributes thousands of Guy Fawkes masks across the nation, sparking widespread masked dissent and riots after the secret police kill a young masked girl.
-V meets Evey, and they share a dance before he shows her a train loaded with explosives in a abandoned tunnel beneath Parliament.
+As Guy Fawkes Night approaches, V distributes thousands of Guy Fawkes masks across the nation.
+After the secret police kill a young masked girl, widespread masked dissent and riots break out.
+V meets Evey, and they share a dance before he shows her a train loaded with explosives in an abandoned tunnel beneath Parliament.
 Not intending to survive the night, V bequeaths the decision to start the train to Evey.
 She pleads with him to abandon his crusade and leave with her, but he refuses.
 Creedy meets with V and executes Sutler before demanding V unmask.
 Although mortally wounded in the ensuing fight with Creedy and his men, V kills them all, stating that his identity is unimportant compared to the idea he represents.
 He returns to Evey and dies in her arms after confessing his love for her.
 Finch arrives and, disillusioned with Norsefire, allows Evey to send V's body aboard the train.

 With Sutler and Creedy dead, the military forces in London stand down as countless citizens dressed as V gather to witness Parliament's destruction.
 Finch asks who V was, and Evey replies, "He was all of us."